manish-garodia/manish-garodia/common/lib-cellar/procedures/oracle-em/oracle-em.md

  - For installation related issues, check the log file under `/tmp/OraInstalldate_time/Installdate_time.log`

 	----
-	## Shiphome installation failed
+	## ADE view - Shiphome installation failed

 	**Problem statement**
-	You try to install EM using the shiphome setup `setupview -config shiphome` but failed.
+	You try installing EM using the shiphome setup `setupview -config shiphome` but it failed.

 	- Error in shiphome setup

 		## View error

 		```
+		setupview 1.0-65
+		Copyright (c) 2007, 2023, Oracle and/or its affiliates.

+		Setting up the view.
+This will take some time.

+		A repository will be created.

+		Using the shiphome configuration.

+		Setup command used is:
+			/ade/jayapsub_135ru14/emdev/test/triage/bin/runtest -setupview -config shiphome

+		View setup started at: Thu Jun  1 09:47:44 2023

+		Progress can be monitored in:
+		  /ade/jayapsub_135ru14/emgc/setupview.log

+		 Elapsed time: 0:07:03

+		The view setup log is available in:
+		  /ade/jayapsub_135ru14/emgc/triage/work/setupview.log

 		View setup has failed.
 For details on the failure,
 		please see /ade/jayapsub_135ru14/emgc/triage/work/*.dif.